MPH Frequently Asked Questions

 With the exception of our online degree programs, classes are held at Georgia State University’s downtown campus.
 Classes are held in the afternoon as well as in the early evenings to accommodate working students.
 Click here for the university schedule.
 Note that not all classes, particularly electives, are offered in the evenings.
 Students may need to take courses in the afternoon as well as the evening.

 Our MPH program in the Health Promotion and Behavior concentration is available as a fully online option, as is our Graduate Certificate in Public Health.
+In Fall 2025, the Biostatistics, Epidemiology and Health Management and Policy concentrations will be available fully online.
 Classes in most other degree programs will be held in-person on Georgia State’s Atlanta campus, although some classes may be held in a hybrid or online format.

 The School of Public Health requires applicants to submit three Reference Forms.
 Students who have recently graduated with their bachelor’s degree or equivalent are strongly encouraged to submit at least one academic reference from a faculty member in the program in which they earned their degree.
 Other recommendations should be sought from employers and/or supervisors from paid and/or volunteer work.
 It is suggested that a friend, relative or peer not be used as a reference.
 Give recommenders adequate time to submit their recommendation online or via mail.